 Many shoppers end up deactivated for driving record issues.
 If you’ve received a few tickets since your last background check, there’s a chance you can be deactivated.

-It’s even possible to be deactivated for an issue that was already on your record when you were first accepted as a shopper.
+It’s even possible to be deactivated for an issue already on your record when you were first accepted as a shopper.
 Background check standards may change, or the person reviewing your case may come to a different conclusion.

 When you fail the selfie test, you can be reactivated by following steps to upload more photos and more identification.
+When you take photos, make sure there is plenty of lighting on your face and try to use the same angle every time you take a photo.

 Unauthorized purchases with the payment card